akuefler/akuefler.github.io/fovea_documentation.md

 Creates a name for the data parameter in this layer, and adds it to layer_struct.data as a dictionary of dictionaries with the builtin update() method defined for dictionaries.
 The sub-dictionary's keys are 'data' (the np array passed in as an argument), 'style', and 'display'.

+#####addLayer(self, layer_name, figure=None, set_to_active=True, **kwargs)
+Add a layer to the figure. layer_names can be created or stored, but they can also be initialized with layer properties such as data, style, scale and kind.

+Basically takes a new figure name, and associates with that string its own figure_struct

 #####setLayer(self, label, figure=None, **kwargs)
 Arrange data sets in a figure's layer